PLAN YOUR VISIT

 - Food and beverages are permitted.
-Visitors may purchase snacks at our Snack Bar or vending machines, or bring a bag lunch to enjoy in our attractive picnic area.
+Visitors may also purchase snacks at our Snack Bar or vending machines.

-- Brandywine Park features barbecue grills and picnic tables that are available for public use.
-Grills or grilling of any kind, however, is not permitted inside the zoo grounds.
+- Brandywine Park features grills and picnic tables for public use.

-- If you're planning a birthday party, all parties must be registered and booked with our Admissions Department.
-You may not bring in outside party supplies, cake or food for a party without reserving a party space.
+- If you're planning a birthday party, the party must be registered and booked with our Admissions Department.
+You may not bring in party supplies, cake or food for a party without reserving a party space.

 What NOT to Bring

-- For the safety of our animals, please refrain from bringing plastic lids or straws, glass containers, alcoholic beverages, grills and balloons of any kind.
+- Please refrain from bringing plastic lids or straws, glass containers, alcoholic beverages, grills or balloons of any kind.

 - Pets are not allowed on the Zoo grounds.
 Certified guide/service dogs are accepted, but must be on a 6 ft., non-retractable leash or guide dog harness.
 If guide dogs prove to be a nuisance or safety hazard to our animals, you may be asked to leave.
 Guide dogs are not allowed in the goat contact yard.

-- For the safety of our guests, please refrain from bringing radios, boom boxes, skateboards, roller skates, Heelys or other wheeled shoes, inline or roller blades, Frisbees, bicycles and other sports equipment.
+- Please refrain from bringing radios, skateboards, roller skates, Heelys or other wheeled shoes, or roller blades, Frisbees, bicycles and other sports equipment.

 - Firearms and weapons are prohibited on Zoo grounds.

-- Fall, winter and cloudy days are a good times to visit the Zoo because it is less crowded and many of the animals are more active.
-If you choose to visit on a hot summer day, try to come in the early morning or a few hours before closing.
+- Fall, winter and cloudy days are a good time to visit the Zoo because it is less crowded and many of the animals are more active.
+If you choose to visit on a hot day, try to come early or a few hours before closing.

-- Shirts and shoes must be worn in the Zoo at all times.
+- Shirts and shoes must be worn at all times.